javierbyte/pintr/README.md

 # [Pintr](https://javier.xyz/pintr/)

-Create single line SVG illustrations from your pictures.
+Turn your images into plotter-like line drawings, create single line SVG illustrations from your pictures.

+All the processing is made locally, your images never leave your computer and you are free to use them as you please.

 [![pintr](public/thumbnail.jpg)](https://javier.xyz/pintr/)